Calculator: Display output

 Calculators usually have liquid-crystal displays (LCD) as output in place of historical light-emitting diode (LED) displays and vacuum fluorescent displays (VFD); details are provided in the section Technical improvements.

 Large-sized figures are often used to improve readability; while using decimal separator (usually a point rather than a comma) instead of or in addition to vulgar fractions.
 Various symbols for function commands may also be shown on the display.
 Fractions such as 1/3 are displayed as decimal approximations, for example rounded to 0.33333333.
 Also, some fractions (such as 1/7, which is 0.14285714285714; to 14 significant figures) can be difficult to recognize in decimal form; as a result, many scientific calculators are able to work in vulgar fractions or mixed numbers.

 Memory

 Calculators also have the ability to save numbers into computer memory.
 Basic calculators usually store only one number at a time; more specific types are able to store many numbers represented in variables.
+Usually these variables are named ans or ans(0).
 The variables can also be used for constructing formulas.
 Some models have the ability to extend memory capacity to store more numbers; the extended memory address is termed an array index.